tsenyun/tsenyun/README.md

 ## Hello World! 👋

-- 🔭I'm Tsen-Yun Hung, currently working in Marketing and Business Development for a Canadian Biotech company.
+- 🌱I'm Tsen-Yun Hung, currently working in Marketing and Business Development for a Canadian Biotech company.

-- 🌱I love diving into the data world, uncovering insights, and using those insights to drive business improvement!
+- 📈I love diving into the data world, uncovering insights, and using those insights to drive business improvement!

-- ⚡Recently, I built a Python program that automatically collects product data from websites.
+- 💻Recently, I built a Python program that automatically collects product data from websites.
 Check it out [here](https://github.com/tsenyun/Python/blob/main/Amazon%20Web%20Scraping.ipynb)

-- I'm always excited about new opportunities to work with data and expand my skills.
+- ⚡I'm always excited about new opportunities to work with data and expand my skills.

 Thanks for visiting my GitHub!
 Feel free to explore my projects.